wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/compiler-args.rst

     it.cppCompiler.args.add("/utf-8")
   }

-We can break this code up step by step.
-First we use nativeUtils to configure the platform which here is windowsx86-64, but you can replace for whichever platform you choose to configure.
-Then we take the C++ compiler and add an argument "/utf-8".
+Lets break this code up step by step.
+First use nativeUtils to configure the platform which here is windowsx86-64, but can be replaced for whichever platform chosen to configure.
+Then take the C++ compiler and add an argument eg. "/utf-8".

 Java
 ----

 We can configure arguments to the JVM when compiling projects with GradleRIO.
-We can go into our build.gradle and do something similar to this(note the FRCJavaArtifact already exists you just need to add into it) :
+These arguments can serve a variety of purposes for example remote debugging or memory analysis.
+To do this we can go into our build.gradle and do something similar to this(note the FRCJavaArtifact already exists just add to it) :

 .. code-block:: groovy